spatie/laravel-varnish/README.md

 ];
 ```

+In the published `laravel-varnish.php` config file you should set the `host` key to the right value.

-Add the `Spatie\Varnish\Middleware\CacheWithVarnish` middleware to the registered route middelwares:
+Add the `Spatie\Varnish\Middleware\CacheWithVarnish` middleware to the route middelwares:

 ```php
 // app/Http/Kernel.php